 Some groups, such as construction workers, are at significant risk of dying in a work-related accident.
 They may be eligible for workers’ compensation death benefits, which can be collected by dependents according to specific rules.

-What to Do After the Wrongful Death of a Loved One
+What Should I Do After the Wrongful Death of a Loved One at Work?

 A wrongful death is enormously difficult for anyone.
 As a plaintiff, there are steps you should take, but it may be difficult to find the focus and energy.
 Your basic duty is to document the facts as best you can.
 For example, if there was a car accident, you should obtain a copy of the police report and get statements from witnesses.